I Want to Learn French! How to Create a French Learning Plan That Captures Your Passion

 Another thing to consider is variety.
 Doing the same types of lessons and learning activities each day can get to be a drag, no matter how closely they match your interests and motivations.

-This is why you might set a goal of learning to employ five new verbs that are relevant to your project on Mondays, a lesson from your grammar book on Tuesdays, a fun song from YouTube on Wednesdays, writing a short dialogue to integrate your new words or structures on Thursdays, etc. On top of this, you could select a new and exciting FluentU video to practice with every day of the week—there’s enough diverse content on the site for you to do that!
+This is why you might set a goal of learning to employ five new verbs that are relevant to your project on Mondays, a lesson from your grammar book on Tuesdays, a fun song from YouTube on Wednesdays, writing a short dialogue to integrate your new words or structures on Thursdays, etc.

 The closer that these different activities match your own personal motivations and lifestyle, the better.